Workiva/gha-dart-oss/README.md

 # gha-dart-oss

-Workflows for use with [Workiva's](https://github.com/Workiva) OpenSource Dart projects.
+A set of opinionated github actions/workflows to use on OSS packages at [Workiva's](https://github.com/Workiva)

 The majority of workflows assume [dart_dev](https://github.com/Workiva/dart_dev) is installed and being used within the repo